containers/bootc/README.md

 *not* itself running in a container by default.
 For example, assuming systemd is in use, systemd acts as pid1 as usual - there's no "outer" process.

+# Status

+NOTE: At the current time, bootc has not reached 1.0, and it is possible that some APIs and CLIs may change.

 # More information

 See the [project documentation](https://containers.github.io/bootc/).